 Simply draw back from the person and take a lot more time to get to know them, learn more about their family, friends, and history from other people, not from them, then you can be surer moving forward.

 What about the really ‘bad people’ – the Psychopaths, Sociopaths or full-blown Grandiose Narcissists?

-In modern psychiatric practice, it’s becoming known that all three types of extreme personality disordered people have different brain structures than the rest of us.
+Three types of extreme personality-disordered people have different brain structures than the rest of us.

-The Sociopathic brain is can often be more neurotypical, so a brain scan wouldn’t discover the same pattern as for the Psychopath.
+A Sociopathic brain is can often be more neurotypical.
+A brain scan of a sociopathic brain wouldn’t discover the same pattern as for the Psychopath.

 What’s the difference between a Narcissist and the other two categories?